hariria2/SIR/README.md

 Each of the draw and plot methods uses OpenGL for drawing the appropriate primitives.
 For example DrawPeople uses GL\_POINTS to draw points for each person.
 DrawPlaces uses GL\_POLYGON, and PlotSIR uses GL\_LINE\_STRIP.

+## Storage

+Even though we visualize the data in real-time, all the data are saved for further analysis.

+### Storage
+Stores data in text files in appropriate folders.
+This has been deprecated in favor of SQL storage.

+### SQLStorage
+Stores data in a MYSQL database.
+This mathod is preferred, because it allows random access of data by multiple users.
+Table \ref{tab:sql}.

+In order for this to work, one needs to have access to a MYSQLSERVER.
+In our case, we have the server installed on the local machine, and access it using localhost.
+We then need to tell C++ where to find the "mysql.h" file, and include it in the header of our code.